 Direct line - 503-789-6850

-We have two amazing Virtual Assistants that are helping us with managing phone calls, new client intakes and complex billing issues.
-Both Tristan(left) and Taylor(right) are working behind the scenes of Shoreline Counseling to ensure that we are able to respond to you in a timely manner.
+We have two amazing people helping keep our business running smoothly by managing phone calls, new client intakes and complex billing issues.
+Both Allen(left) and Taylor(right) are working behind the scenes of Shoreline Counseling to ensure that we are able to respond to you in a timely manner.

-These two women are part of Ramsey Consulting, LLC and Taylor Walker Collaborative.
-If you receive a call or email from them, know that have partnered with us to help us provide better care to our new and current clients.
+As of Thursday August 5th Allen Wright will be available to answer live calls from 8-1 Monday - Friday.
+Taylor Walker works behind the scenes at Walker Collaborative.
+If you receive a call or email from them, know that they are a part of our team and are here to help us provide better care to our new and current clients.